 Societe Generale has cut about 14 percent of its corporate- and investment-banking staff in France this year after shuffling the unit’s management.
 The lender joins rivals whose earnings were curbed because of weak markets.
 Deutsche Bank, Europe’s largest investment bank by revenue, yesterday said that second- quarter pretax profit at its securities unit slid 63 percent to 357 million euros.

 “Markets were extremely difficult, it’s normal to see trading revenue down,” Valerie Cazaban, who helps manage 100 million euros at Stratege Finance in Paris and owns no shares in Societe Generale, said before the results were announced.

-JPMorgan Chase & Co., Bank of America Corp., Citigroup Inc., Goldman Sachs Group Inc. (GS) and Morgan Stanley had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.
+JPMorgan Chase & Co., Bank of America Corp., Citigroup Inc., Goldman Sachs Group Inc. (GS:US) and Morgan Stanley had combined first-half revenue of $161 billion, down 4.5 percent from 2011 and the lowest since $135 billion four years ago.

 Net income at Societe Generale’s corporate- and investment- banking unit fell to 131 million euros from 449 million euros a year earlier, compared with the 102 million-euro average estimate of analysts surveyed by Bloomberg.
 Revenue from fixed income, currencies and commodities declined 5.8 percent, while sales from the equities markets business dropped 24 percent, the bank said.

 Societe Generale has accelerated disposals of subprime-era assets including U.S. residential mortgage-backed securities since mid-2011.
 In the second quarter, it booked 150 million euros in writedowns and provisions from scaling down subprime- era holdings.